Creating empowered thinkers.

 So buyer beware: If you take my courses, you might find yourself working very hard — and enjoying it.

 I teach an especially broad range of courses.

 My research and training are multidisciplinary, combining psychology, philosophy, history, neuroscience, anthropology, linguistics, and more.
-This means I teach a wide (and fun) variety of courses.
+This means I teach a wide (and fun) variety of courses, and courses tend to cover a broad range of topics.
 My advanced seminars cut across traditional disciplines and attract students from diverse backgrounds.

 Here are some courses I've taught.